Maintaining TN Compliance

 See Terms and Concepts for information on the functions of the other immigration documents.

-See Ending TN Employment or Status for information on completing an employee's TN status or employment at UH.
+See Ending TN Employment for information on completing an employee's TN status or employment at UH.

 TN extensions [top]